CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Introduction

-\textbf{Challenge 1.} There are some unsupervised learning tasks in network analysis that also attract much attention, such as community detection.
-Most graph contrastive learning frameworks have difficulty learning the structural information required in these specific problems.
-They focus only on node-level similarity but fail to consider the community structure in the graph when sampling positive and negative node pairs.
-To further illustrate the importance of community-level information, we use t-SNE \cite{van2008tsne} to visualize node representations from gCooL and our CEGCL in Figure \ref{fg2}, and report the accuracy (ACC) of their community detection. gCooL \cite{li2022gCool} is a novel Graph Communal Contrastive Learning algorithm, which can learn both the node representations and community partition.
-Comparing with Figure \ref{g2_2} and \ref{g2_3}, we observe that the node representation space of gCooL does not have good community properties, and also its community detection accuracy is significantly lower than ours.
-Specifically, our model pays attention to learning the personalized features of each community in the graph, so as to obtain a compact embedding space within the clusters, but existing methods obviously fail to do so.
+Some structure-related and unsupervised learning tasks in network analysis also attract much attention, such as graph clustering. \textbf{Most graph contrastive learning frameworks have difficulty learning the structural information required in these problems.} They focus only on node-level similarity but fail to consider the cluster structure in the graph when sampling positive and negative node pairs.
+To further illustrate the importance of cluster-level information, we use t-SNE to visualize node representations from a novel GCL algorithm \emph{gCooL} \cite{li2022gCool} and our \emph{CueGCL} in Figure \ref{fg2}, and report their accuracy (ACC) of graph clustering. gCooL is a Graph Communal Contrastive Learning algorithm that can learn both node representations and community partition.
+Compared with Figures \ref{g2_2} and \ref{g2_3}, we observe that the node representation space of gCooL does not have good community properties, and also its clustering accuracy is significantly lower than ours.
+Specifically, our model pays attention to learning the personalized features of each community to obtain a compact embedding space within the clusters, also as shown in Figure \ref{g6}, but existing methods fail to do so.